amkatrutsa/SimRankLowrank/README.md

 ## About

 This repository presents the approach to compute SimRank lowrank approximation.
-SimRank is a measure of similarity between graph vertices originally introduced in [Jeh and Widom, 2002] (http://www-cs-students.stanford.edu/~glenj/simrank.pdf).
+SimRank is a measure of similarity between graph vertices originally introduced in [[Jeh and Widom, 2002]] (http://www-cs-students.stanford.edu/~glenj/simrank.pdf).
+Let $S$ be a SimRank matrix such that $S_{ij}$ is a similarity between the $i$-th and the $j$-th vertices.
+But for large graphs storing SimRank matrix

 ## Running